emmet-murphy/balor/readme.md

 This is the codebase for my ICCAD'24 publication "Balor: HLS Source Code Evaluator Based on Custom Graphs and Hierarchical GNNs".
 Balor was designed to facilitate design space exploration for high-level synthesis, using graph neural networks to estimate the Quality of Results quickly and accurately.

+Our evaluate functions in run.py generate detailed reports on estimation error across the 6 metrics: LUTs, FFs, Latency, Clock Period, DSPs and BRAMs.
+A pre-generated sample report for will be available in this repo shortly.

 ### Using Balor

 The run.py script allows easy execution of  Balor's graph compiler, as well as both training and inference for the GNN QoR estimator.
-All files needed to run each stage of the process will be available shortly [here](https://polybox.ethz.ch/index.php/s/IG0Zhi7ASMkZ12R), allowing you to immediately train a model locally, or use our pre-trained models.
+All files needed to run each stage of the process are available [here](https://polybox.ethz.ch/index.php/s/IG0Zhi7ASMkZ12R), allowing you to immediately train a model locally, or use our pre-trained models.
 This is especially for those who do not wish to build our graph compiler locally.
+The script quickstart.py allows easy automatic download of these files to the correct locations.

+#### quickstart.py

+"--download_dataset" downloads >37,000 db4hls designs pre-encoded and ready for training, and places them in "balorgnn/datasets/db4hls_download/"

+"--download_pretrain" downloads our model weights from epoch 580 of training, along with the validation and test results to allow our generalized scripts to select the correct model weights.
+These files are put in "balorgnn/outputs/model_weights/db4hls_pretrained/limerick/snake/0/" and "balorgnn/outputs/results/db4hls_pretrained/limerick/snake/0/" respectively.

 ### Methodology